By Juliano Oliveira

 Ms Ravenswood took note of the situation after her colleague and resident, pharmacist Alan Nguyen, brought to a conversation a local issue posted on social media.

-In the post, Councillor Kara Cook (Morningside Ward) warned of the fact that Brisbane City Council bus drivers were not being provided with face masks for their protection whilst performing their jobs.
+In the post, Councillor Kara Cook (Morningside Ward) warned that Brisbane City Council bus drivers were not being provided with face masks for their protection whilst performing their jobs.

 “Being frontline health workers during the pandemic, we shared their concern and understood the urgent need to help them.
-That afternoon, we decided to do something about it,” Ms Ravenswood said.
+So that afternoon, we decided to do something about it,” Ms Ravenswood said.

 In a few hours, the chemist staff managed to gather all the facemask stock they could spare for appropriate distribution to bus drivers and other community members in need.